-NEPC provides the Plan with quarterly economic and investment market updates, performance reviews, investment manager monitoring and selection advice, and related investment services for traditional and non-traditional asset classes.
+NEPC, LLC serves as VCERA's independent investment consultant and provides VCERA with asset allocation guidance, quarterly economic and investment market updates and performance reviews, and investment manager monitoring and selection advice.
 In preparing our performance analysis for the Plan, we rely on the accuracy of financial data provided by the Plan's custodian bank and investment managers.
 Investment performance analysis and comparisons produced by NEPC have been calculated using standard performance evaluation methodologies and are consistent with industry standards.
 The Plan's goals are measured against stated policy objectives, appropriate benchmarks and comparative universes over multiple time periods.
 This review process allows the Plan to evaluate whether established goals are being achieved on an absolute, relative, and risk-adjusted basis.